Intern with the Museum

 The Museum offers internships for current undergraduate and graduate students, and recent graduates (within one year of graduation).
 High-school students may also be considered.
 Internships are available during the summer, spring, and fall semesters, as well as during the academic year.

-While some financial awards may be available (see individual internship descriptions), most interns are volunteers.
+While some financial awards may be available (see individual internship descriptions and description of the Rosemary Kennedy Internship Initiative below), most interns are volunteers.
 We are always happy to coordinate with academic programs as needed to ensure due credit is received by current students.
 Summer interns also participate in a robust professional development program, including field trips, Lunch + Learns, and more.

 To apply, please send the following materials to Kristi McMillan, Adult Programs Manager via email or mail (PO Box 1717, Asheville, NC 28802):